DeepCura

 Can DeepScribe handle specialty documentation?

 Yes — this is one of DeepScribe's core strengths.
-The platform has invested in building specialty-tuned AI models for oncology, cardiology, urology, orthopedics, and neurology.
-Oncology is the flagship specialty, with purpose-built models trained on 3.9 million annual oncology visits.
+The platform has invested in building specialty-tuned AI models for oncology, cardiology, gastroenterology, urology, orthopedics, and neurology, with additional support for value-based care workflows.
+Oncology is the flagship specialty, with purpose-built models trained on 3.1 million annual cancer care visits.
+The Customization Studio offers 50+ options to personalize clinical notes.
 Other specialties benefit from dedicated templates and tuned models, though the depth of training data is less extensive than oncology.

 Does DeepScribe offer a free trial?